awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

 run_demo if $PROGRAM_NAME == __FILE__
 ```

-If server\-side encryption is not used for the object that is stored in Amazon S3, the method returns null\.
+If server\-side encryption is not used for the object that is stored in Amazon S3, the method returns `null`\.

 To change the encryption state of an existing object, make a copy of the object and delete the source object\.
 By default, the copy methods do not encrypt the target unless you explicitly request server\-side encryption\.
-You can request the encryption of the target object by specifying the `server_side_encryption` value in the options hash argument as shown in the following Ruby code example\.
-The code example demonstrates how to copy an object and encrypt the copy\.
+You can request the encryption of the target object by specifying the `server_side_encryption` value in the option's hash argument, as shown in the following Ruby code example\.
+The code example demonstrates how to copy an object and encrypt the copy with SSE\-S3\.

 ```
 require "aws-sdk-s3"